|

 This page last changed on Aug 05, 2008 by gobbert.

-Charles Eggleton and Ihab Sraj, Department of Mechanical Engineering
+Charles Eggleton and Ihab Sraj, Department of Mechanical Engineering The mechanical deformation of biological cells is an efficientexperimental method to study the cellular properties and identify diseased

 cells.
 Optical forces have been successfully used to induce small and even